merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 ### Metabolism estimation in gut genomes

-The file `GTDB_EXTERNAL_GENOMES.txt` holds all the paths to the genome databases in the `VESELI_ET_AL_GENOME_CONTIGS_DBS` folder (if you downloaded it at the start of the workflow).
+The file `GTDB_EXTERNAL_GENOMES.txt` holds all the paths to the genome databases in the `SUBSET_GTDB_CONTIGS_DBS` folder (if you downloaded it at the start of the workflow).
 To estimate metabolism on all of these genomes and produce matrix-formatted output, run the following:

 ```bash
 anvi-estimate-metabolism -e GTDB_EXTERNAL_GENOMES.txt \